-Once your child is familiar with this kind of concept, you can play around with more sums of this sort, including larger and larger numbers if your child is fascinated – as so many are – with thousands and millions.
-Just follow the same principles, adding one column at a time and remembering what each digit refers to – and you shouldn’t go wrong.
+Once your child is familiar with this kind of concept, you can play around with more sums of this sort.
+You can include larger and larger numbers if your child is fascinated – as so many are – with thousands and millions.
+Just follow the same principles.
+Add one column at a time and remember what each digit refers to, then you shouldn’t go wrong.

 Examples to try: 22 + 88; 234 + 432; 456 + 567; 22 + 33 + 44; 10000 + 234 + 7000